 View Edit

-Any Private view a user makes is editable, so there is an Edit button.
+Any Private view a user makes is editable.

 View Copy

-Use Copy to use a view as the starting point to create a new view with different columns, filters, or access.
+Use Copy as a starting point to create a new view with different columns, filters, or access.

 Filter